 The more demerit points you have on your license, the higher your chances of having your license suspended or revoked.
-The state has the ability to revoke or suspend your privilege to drive if you are convicted of certain serious offenses too.
+The state can revoke or suspend your privilege to drive if you are convicted of certain serious offenses.
 Violations may result in suspended licenses, and some of those violations are:

 - Failing to pay your court fee.

 - Failure to appear in court.

 - Failure to complete a court-ordered DIP clinic.

 - Too many demerit points on your record.

 Some traffic violations are much more severe, resulting in you losing your license quicker.
 If you are convicted for driving while intoxicated, a hit and run, or manslaughter with a motor vehicle (no matter involuntary and voluntary status), you may find yourself with your driving privilege revoked right away.

 These are CDLs or commercial driver’s licenses.
 This means you are driving a commercial vehicle such as a large truck that transports across state lines.
 Traffic laws are enforced more strictly against commercial drivers.
 It is much harder to drive a large commercial truck.
 Even minor offenses can have significant consequences.